This section is all about coats, manes, fur, whiskers, colors and more. Head to feet (or tail), it's probably been asked here!

-The history of polydactylism in Maine Coon Cats and the genetics involved is really quite interesting, and there is enough to fill a whole page, so that's what we'll do!
+The history of polydactylism in Maine Coon Cats and the genetics involved is really quite interesting, and there is enough to fill a whole page, so that's what we did!
+You can see it here: Polydactyl Cat.
 There was a time when it was under heated debate as to whether to let the Maine Coon cat breed keep their polydactyl features for the show ring!

 Why are Buddy's right hand side (always) whiskers break off?
 A friend suggested s vitamin deficiency.

 OK, so Buddy's diet is Royal Canin Kitten kibble, Royal Canin kitten pouches and cooked human chicken and occasionally a tiny amount of liver or sardines(2oz) once every 5-6 weeks.
 His left hand side whiskers are intact.

 It's funny you should ask this as this time!
 About 2 weeks ago Leo showed up with his left side whiskers all about 1 inch long, except for two!
 I was very concerned.
 Here is what I learned: